safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 Select a Resource Folder for attachments to be saved to and click OK to close the dialog and create the new Publication.

----

 <br>**2) Test Publication**
 <br>Now let's test the publication.
 In the Notifications page on FME Server, click the tab marked Topics.
-Set up Topic Monitoring on the topic *ShapeIncomingEmail*:
+Set up Topic Monitoring to watch the topic *ShapeIncomingEmail*:

 ![](./Images/Img4.419.Ex4.MonitorTopic.png)

 Now send an email *with an attachment* to the address selected for the new publication.
-When the email is received by FME Server (SMTP) or FME Server fetches it (IMAP) the topic will be triggered with a message.
-(Remember, an IMAP publication only checks for an email every 60 seconds, so the result might not be immediate!)
+When the email is received by FME Server (SMTP), or FME Server fetches it (IMAP), the topic will be triggered with a message.
+(Remember that an IMAP publication only checks for an email every 60 seconds, so the result might not be immediate!)

 ![](./Images/Img4.420.Ex4.MonitorTopicResult.png)

 Recall that in the previous exercise you used the Logger Protocol and Logger transformers to record the JSON formatted notification message.
-The same information is displayed in the Topic Monitoring window - copy these text and place it into a new file for use later.
+The same information is displayed in the Topic Monitoring window - copy this text and place it into a new file for use later in this exercise.

 ![](./Images/Img4.421.Ex4.JSONNotificationMessage.png)

 <br>**3) Update Workspace**
 <br>You already have a created a workspace in FME Workbench to handle incoming notifications from Directory Watch.
-Let's modify the workflow so that it can work with both Publications Protocols.
+Let's modify the workflow so that it can work with both Publication protocols.
 Open the existing workspace C:\FMEData2017\Workspaces\ServerAuthoring\RealTime-Ex4-Begin.fmw in FME Workbench.

-Open the JSONFlattener parameters, and add imap_publisher_attachment{0} and email_publisher_attachment{0} under Attributes to Expose:
+Open the JSONFlattener parameters, and add *imap_publisher_attachment{0}* and *email_publisher_attachment{0}* under Attributes to Expose:

 ![](./Images/Img4.422.Ex4.JSONFlattenerParameters.png)

----
+You can see these are two of the available attributes that are returned by the Topic Message.

 <!--Person X Says Section-->